jeenicj97/90DaysOfDevOps/2026/day-44/day-44-secrets-artifacts.md

 3. Create a workflow that reads it and prints: `The secret is set: true` (never print the actual value)
 4. Try to print `${{ secrets.MY_SECRET_MESSAGE }}` directly — what does GitHub show?

-# Why You Should Never Print Secrets in CI Logs
+#### Why You Should Never Print Secrets in CI Logs

-- **Logs persist** — stored/retained beyond the job run, often visible to anyone with repo/workflow read access
-- **Logs can leak further** — may get archived or exported to external logging systems
-- **Fork PR workflows** can trigger runs with broader, unintended log exposure
-- **Masking isn't foolproof** — GitHub only masks the *exact* secret string; anything derived or transformed from it can slip through unmasked
+> Secrets should never be printed in CI logs because CI logs may be accessible to people who should not have access to the secret.
+Logs can also be retained, downloaded, copied, or exposed through debugging.
+GitHub masks many secret values automatically, but masking is a safety mechanism, not a replacement for keeping secrets out of logs.

 ### Task 2: Use Secrets as Environment Variables
 1. Pass a secret to a step as an environment variable